-Two variants of Regional Rate boxes are available: side-loading or top-loading.
-Prices for these boxes are in the chart below.
+Two variants of USPS Regional Rate boxes are available: side-loading or top-loading.
+Prices for these USPS boxes are in the chart below.

 Regional Rate prices start at $5.32 for Box A and run up to $15.25 for Box C.

-Forever Prepaid is a variant on USPS Flat Rate.
-Just like regular Flat Rate, Forever Prepaid Flat Rate shipments can be sent to any US destination for one flat price.
+Forever Prepaid is a variant of USPS Flat Rate.
+Just like regular Flat Rates, Forever Prepaid Flat Rate shipments can be sent to any US destination for one flat price.

-The benefit of Forever Prepaid Boxes is that they aren’t subject to future rate increases, which do happen occasionally.
+The benefit of USPS Prepaid Boxes is that they aren’t subject to future rate increases, which happen occasionally.
 So even if rates go up, you can use Forever Prepaid.
 But since USPS Forever Prepaid Flat Rate includes your return address, the packages won’t work if you move locations.

-Unlike Flat Rate and Regional Rate boxes, Forever Prepaid boxes aren’t free.
-You can order them online at USPS or at the local post office.
+Unlike Flat Rate and Regional Rate boxes, USPS Prepaid boxes aren’t free.
+You can order them online at USPS.com or at the local post office.
 The screenshots below show the different USPS Priority Mail Forever Box sizes and their prices.

 How Much Do USPS Boxes Cost?

 Most USPS boxes are free, including Regional Rate boxes and Flat Rate boxes.
 This is also true of all packaging for all USPS Priority Mail and Priority Mail Express services.
-To clarify, Flat Rate and Regional Rate fall under the umbrella of Priority Mail services, so that’s why they get free boxes.
+To clarify, Flat Rate and Regional Rate fall under the umbrella of Priority Mail services, so that’s why they come with free USPS boxes.